 What type of blind is best for insulation?
 Roller or Roman blinds can have a thermal option (Romans are best).
 We do not recommend Vertical or Venetian Blinds as gaps between the slats allow cold air through faster than a thick fabric.

 What curtain length is best for insulation?
 Full-length curtains are the best as short curtains which are just past the windowsill gather the cold air and drop down into the room.
 However, if you have got a radiator right under the window, choose curtains that sits 10-15cm below the windowsill.
 Thus, you will not block the heat coming from the radiator.

 2. French curtain pole

 The French have always had a reputation for fashion, but this pole has much more to offer than just a beautiful look.
 More importantly, this elegant French-style curtain rod was created to keep the cold out by stopping drafts from and – can be important for bedrooms - light leakage.
-Due to its curved returns, the curtain hanging from this pole always sits tight against the wall.
+Due to its curved returns, the curtain hanging from this pole always sits tight against the wall blocking the cold air.
 French poles are great for installing over a window or a door to keep the wind out.

 3. Inside fit blinds

 Matching curtains and blinds can create an exciting look for better privacy and help keep the room warm.
 Start with Roman blinds to have a primary fabric colour, then add the complimenting curtains.
 For extra insulation, pair thermal curtains with thermal blinds.
 This look is an excellent design option for bay windows of any shape.